Embassy of the Philippines, Copenhagen

 The Embassy of the Philippines in Copenhagen is the diplomatic mission of the Republic of the Philippines to the Kingdom of Denmark.
-Opened in 2019, it is located at the first floor of 13 Arne Jacobsen Avenue (Arne Jacobsens Allé 13) in the Ørestad district of Copenhagen, near Ørestad Station and opposite the Field's shopping mall.
+Opened in 2019, it is located on the first floor of 13 Arne Jacobsen Avenue (Arne Jacobsens Allé 13) in the Ørestad district of Copenhagen, near Ørestad Station and opposite the Field's shopping mall.

 History

-The Philippines did not open a resident mission in Denmark when diplomatic relations were established on September 28, 1946.
+When diplomatic relations were established on September 28, 1946, the Philippines did not open a resident mission in Denmark.
 Relations were conducted through the Philippine embassy in London until 1979, when jurisdiction over Denmark was transferred to the newly opened Philippine embassy in Stockholm.
-In 2007, jurisdiction was transferred again to the newly opened Philippine embassy in Oslo, with diplomatic relations being conducted through an honorary consulate in Copenhagen.
+In 2007, jurisdiction was transferred again to the newly opened Philippine embassy in Oslo, with diplomatic relations conducted through an honorary consulate in Copenhagen.

 Although Denmark had maintained from time to time a resident mission in the Philippines, most recently reopening its embassy in Manila in 2014 after closing it twelve years earlier, the Philippines would not open a resident embassy until five years later, with Danish ambassador Jan Top Christensen playing a key role in convincing the Philippine government to do so.
-The Philippine embassy in Copenhagen would formally open on January 14, 2019, assuming consular functions from both the previously established honorary consulate and the embassy in Oslo, and receiving its first consular applicant later that day.
+The Philippine embassy in Copenhagen would formally open on January 14, 2019, assuming consular functions from the previously established honorary consulate and the embassy in Oslo and receiving its first consular applicant later that day.

 Chancery

-The chancery of the Philippine embassy in Copenhagen was first located in Ydre Østerbro in northern Copenhagen, initially operating from a temporary office until November 3, 2019, when it relocated to permanent offices in Ørestad.
+The chancery of the Philippine Embassy in Copenhagen was first located in Ydre Østerbro in northern Copenhagen, initially operating from a temporary office until November 3, 2019, when it relocated to permanent offices in Ørestad.

-The Philippine embassy is the first embassy to be located in the district, with other diplomatic missions being closer to the city center.
+The Philippine embassy is the first embassy in the district, with other diplomatic missions being closer to the city center.
 Colliers International advised the embassy on finding locations for the permanent chancery, which ultimately decided on 750 sqm of office space in a building owned by the Norwegian Kommunal Landspensjonskasse (KLP).
 Selected for its proximity to transport links and other amenities, the embassy rents its space from KLP Eiendom, the company that manages KLP's real-estate portfolio.